 The site will remain a predominantly broadleaved woodland with minimal management intervention.
 Much of the site appears that it would naturally be dominated by ash/elm type woodland with some Oak/birch on more acidic areas.
-The dominance of oak in the canopy is expected to decline and the current spread of Chalara fraxinea (ash dieback) to our ash trees means the future of the woodland species mix is more uncertain.
-Chalara fraxinea may have a big impact on the ash tree population within the wood and given the likely loss of ash from Chalara over the medium to long term, ash is likely to be replaced by sycamore.
+The dominance of oak in the canopy is expected to decline and the current spread of Ash die back (Hymenoscyphus fraxineus) to our ash trees means the future of the woodland species mix is more uncertain.
+This fungus may have a significant impact on the ash tree population within the wood and given the likely loss of ash over the medium to long term, likely to be replaced by beech and sycamore.
 Coppiced elms are regenerating but will continue to suffer from Dutch elm disease.
-Yew is also widespread and regenerating on the drier slopes.
 The few remaining conifers including some fine specimens of Douglas Fir, probably planted when Beeslack House was built, will be retained.
+Light levels will be maintained through continuous tree cover to support a healthy and secure ground flora throughout, indicative of the NVC site types within the woodland.
+Simultaneously, there will conscious effort to prevent over shading, allowing natural regeneration of native species to reestablish.